BenB-C/new-sinatra-project/README.md

 * Clone the repo and navigate to its folder in a terminal
 * Enter the command<br>
 `ruby sinatra_project_creator.rb`
-* Enter the name of your new project (space will be replaced with dashes)
+* Enter the name of your new project (spaces will be replaced with dashes)
 * Enter the names of any classes you want in your project (in UpperCamelCase), separated by spaces or commas

 ## Known Bugs